FREE CLASS

 #3: The Five-Minute Rule

 I hate having things constantly nagging at me.
-A lot of times, the buildup of all of these tiny little things nagging at you just makes you procrastinate even more and makes you feel like you have all of this heavy burden when, in reality, it wouldn’t take that long to take care of those things.
+The buildup of a bunch of tiny things nagging at you makes you procrastinate even more, and it makes a small pile of tasks feel like a heavy burden when it really wouldn't take that long to clear.

-If it’s going to be something really quick- like responding to an email or adding something to the calendar so that I can throw something else away and not keep that physical reminder… those things that are going to be really quick to do, I do them ASAP.
+If it's something quick, like responding to an email or adding something to the calendar so I can throw a piece of paper away instead of keeping it as a physical reminder, I do it right away.

 #4: Batch Everything

-Next, is that I batch everything.
-Everything that can be batched, I batch it.
-Whether it’s recording videos or doing laundry… if there’s a similar task or a similar location, I will try my best to batch those and do them all at the same time.
-I even batch my planning!
+Next, I batch everything I possibly can.
+Whether it's recording videos or doing laundry, if there's a similar task or a similar location, I try to batch those and do them all at once.

 #5: Scheduled Time For Tasks